AdobeDocs/campaign-standard.de-DE/help/sending/using/testing-messages-using-target.md

    ![](assets/substitution_preview_changeprofile.png)

-1. Klicken Sie auf die **[!UICONTROL Profile Substitution]** Registerkarte, um die zu Testzwecken hinzugefügten Profil anzuzeigen.
+1. Click the **[!UICONTROL Profile Substitution]** tab to display the substitution profiles that have been added for testing.

-   Wählen Sie die Profil aus, die Sie für die Vorschau verwenden möchten, und klicken Sie dann auf **[!UICONTROL Select]**.
+   Select the profiles that you want to use for preview, then click **[!UICONTROL Select]**.

    ![](assets/substitution_preview_selection.png)